 Plan and Project Completion

-To graduate as a University Scholar, you must successfully complete all coursework outlined in your Preliminary Plan of Study and any revised plans of study you submitted.
+To graduate as a University Scholar, you must successfully complete all coursework outlined in your Learning Plan and any revised plans of study you submitted.
 You must also successfully complete your University Scholar Project.
 The following is required:

-- A project approval and committee confirmation form, signed by all members of your advisory committee due on the last day of classes of your graduation semester.
+- Submission of your project (through the Quest portal) and its approval by all members of your advisory committee.
+Due: the last day of classes of your graduation semester.
 The University Scholar Program follows the same extension policy as the Honors Program.
-If your University Scholar project is also your Honors thesis, then you must complete both the UScholar project approval form and the Honors thesis approval form.
+If your University Scholar project is also your Honors thesis, then you must submit your project twice, once for the University Scholar Program and once for the Honors Program.

 As a graduating University Scholar, you are required to present your research in a public forum at the Frontiers in Undergraduate Research Poster Exhibition in October or April of your senior year.

 You are also required to submit a University Scholar project report to the Honors Program’s thesis repository in the University’s Open Commons.
 If the project is proprietary, or if for any reason you do not wish to publish the work or wish to delay publication, you may request a waiver of this requirement from the University Scholar Program Coordinator.